marinalan/transformers/README.md

-# transformers
+# thtransformers
-some exercise it rest api and springboot

-Frontend code is in
+some exercise with REST ijson api and Springboot Frontend code is in https://github.com/hfridland/transformersClient
-https://github.com/hfridland/transformersClient